 Refried beans are a dominant dish in Mexican cuisine, they are usually prepared to accompany many of the traditional mexican dishes but also to eat them alone only with tortillas.
 They are eaten in the morning as breakfast or for lunch, but also at nights for dinner.

-There are several ways to prepare refried beans, the most common is to do it simply by adding them onto a frying pan with oil or pork lard then mashing them with a potato masher until they are of the perfect consistency: soft and creamy.
+There are several ways to prepare refried beans, the most common is to just add them onto a frying pan with oil or pork lard then mashing them with a potato masher until they have the perfect consistency: soft and creamy.

-Other forms of preparation include the use of extra ingredients such as onion, chili peppers, tomatoes, epazote, etc. they are previously fried to give them a touch of flavor.
-But in general nothing is needed apart from the beans and the fat where they will be fried.
+Other ways of preparation include the use of extra ingredients such as onion, chili peppers, tomatoes, epazote, etc. those ingredients are previously fried to give the beans a touch of flavor.
+But in general nothing is needed besides from the beans and the fat where they will be fried.

-My mom used to fry them in plenty of pork lard to make them chinitos as she said (dry and well fried).
+My mom used to fry them in plenty of pork lard to make them chinitos as she said (dry and curly).
 Then she will served them in hand-made corn tortillas with a sprinkle of queso fresco.
 Oh how good they were!

 How to serve refried beans

-Oh the possibilities are endless!
-You can serve them as they are with just some queso fresco (or other fresh cheese), as dip with corn chips, spread on burritos tortillas, as a side dish for adobo pork ribs or with mexican divorced eggs.
+The possibilities are endless!
+You can serve them as they are with just some queso fresco (or other fresh cheese), as dip with corn chips, spread on burritos or sopes, as a side dish for adobo pork ribs or with mexican divorced eggs.
 Really, almost anything your heart desires.

-I do not add anything to my refried beans because I don’t like to.
+I don’t add extra ingredients to my refried beans because I don’t like to.
 Of course, this is only a personal preference.
 So you might find the recipe to be very simple.

-And number two, I like my refried beans with pork lard.
+And number 2), I like my refried beans with pork lard.
 Sorry, not trying to be unhealthy here, I just like them that way because that’s how I use to eat them since I was a child.
-And of course, is up to you if you wanna follow my recipe.
-I promise they’re so freaking delicious in their own.

-- Melt and heat the lard in a frying pan over moderate heat taking care not to let it smoke.
+- Melt and heat the lard in a frying pan over moderate heat.

-- With a wooden spoon, stir and let dry the beans a little of the liquid that they may still have.
+- With a wooden spoon, stir until all liquid has evaporated.
 The beans are ready when they have a consistency similar to mashed potatoes.